No Products in the Cart

 Animals in Hungary: Hungary has a varied wildlife.
 Lynx, wolves, and bears are endemic species to Hungary.
 There are over 400 species of birds in Hungary, and sheep, donkeys, goats and horses can also be seen there.

 Economy in Hungary: Hungary has a highly developed car manufacturing industry with Daimler, Audi, Open, and Suzuki, and have production facilities throughout the country.
 The electronics and pharmaceutics sectors also employ large numbers of people.
 Hungary is also famous for paprika spice and handcrafted tablecloths.
-Get Hungarian paprika spice and try it yourself.

 Armed Forces in Hungary: The Hungarian Defense Forces is the national defense force of Hungary.
 The military service is voluntary.
 In 2016, the Hungarian military has about 700 troops stationed in foreign countries as part of international peacekeeping forces.